eckepecke/fenix_bikes/README.md

 The repository is divided into services and every subsystem has its own folder.
 Check out the service folder for an overview of the subsystem.
 All subsystem has its own README-file containing more information.

+## Start the system

+To run the system use the command <docker-compose up --build> in the service-directory.
+To run the simulation run <env=sim docker-compose up --build> instead in the same directory.

 #### [Project board](https://github.com/users/Alfrijde/projects/1)